GodHybrid/RiskOfSlimeRain/to-do.md

 **Stacking effect:** +60 Shield.\
 		* The item hasn't been coded yet.\
 		* The effects haven't been coded yet.
 (Heart texture + player-locked texture.)
-* [ ][ ]Dead Man's Foot -  At low health, the player drops a mine at their feet, which detonates once an enemy passes over it, causing poison damage to the affected enemies.\
+* [x][/]Dead Man's Foot -  At low health, the player drops a mine at their feet, which detonates once an enemy passes over it, causing poison damage to the affected enemies.\
 **Stacking effect:** +1 poison tick.\
-		* The item hasn't been coded yet.\
+		* Works as intended.\
-		* The effects haven't been coded yet.
-(Player-locked dust + projectiles.)
+		* Projectiles animate correctly, dust missing.
 * [x][x]Panic Mines - drop a landmine when the player reaches low health that deals 500% damage.\
 **Stacking effect:** +1 mine dropped.\
 		* Effects work as intended, projectiles work properly.\